Remotely Enabling Remote Desktop Protocol From the Command Line

 I can then establish a remote desktop system from the laptop I'm using to remotely troubleshoot the problem on the user's system by entering the command mstsc /console /v 127.0.0.1:63389 at a command prompt.

 Note: If you aren't tunnelling the remote desktop connection through an SSH connection, if there is firewall software running on the remote system, you may have to configure the firewall software to allow the connections through.
 If you are tunnelling the remote desktop connection through an SSH connection, this may not be necessary.
-If the system is running the Microsoft-provided Windows XP firewall software, you can use the command below to see if that firewall software is active.
+If the system is running the Microsoft-provided Windows Firewall software, you can use the command below to see if that firewall software is active.

 C:\>netsh firewall show state